DigitalPublishingToolkit/TOD15-Online-Courtship/md/01_intro.md

 be seen in the examples of online dating and courtship websites as in the recent years companies specifically created for this purpose required real information from their users.
-The way media in general represented online dating, especially TV shows, labeled it as “unsafe” and “sketchy”: an article on Huffington Post sheds light on the dangers of online dating especially for women[^01_intro_7], this stigma for online dating has slowly declined in media.
-This portrayal of online dating produced a stigma for the users over the years, the TV shows and other media often labeled users as “anti-social”: according to a 2013 report from the Pew Research Center, 21 percent of polled Internet users agree that “People who use online dating sites are desperate.”[^01_intro_8].
-This type of atmosphere however, is changing rapidly as the Social Networking Sites (that are defined as “... web-based services that allow individuals to (1) construct a public or semi-public profile within a bounded system, (2) articulate a list of other users with whom they share a connection, and (3) view and traverse their list of connections and those made by others within the system.“) [^01_intro_9] are becoming an eminent part of our daily lives, since they provide an online social experience that is not “dangerous”.
+The way media in general represented online dating, especially TV shows, labeled it as 'unsafe' and 'sketchy': an article on Huffington Post sheds light on the dangers of online dating especially for women[^01_intro_7], this stigma for online dating has slowly declined in media.
+This portrayal of online dating produced a stigma for the users over the years, the TV shows and other media often labeled users as 'anti-social': according to a 2013 report from the Pew Research Center, 21 percent of polled Internet users agree that "People who use online dating sites are desperate".[^01_intro_8] This type of atmosphere however, is changing rapidly as the Social Networking Sites (that are defined as "... web-based services that allow individuals to (1) construct a public or semi-public profile within a bounded system, (2) articulate a list of other users with whom they share a connection, and (3) view and traverse their list of connections and those made by others within the system.") [^01_intro_9] are becoming an eminent part of our daily lives, since they provide an online social experience that is not 'dangerous'.
 The increase in these and other online social experiences[^01_intro_10] began to change the nature of daily interpersonal interactions.
 This change has allowed the users to seek intimate relationships online more often.
-“According to a recent estimate based on ComScore Networks’ analysis of Internet users’ browsing behavior, 40 million Americans visited online dating sites in 2003, generating \$214 million in revenues, making online dating the most important subscription-based business on the Internet.”[^01_intro_11].
+"According to a recent estimate based on ComScore Networks'analysis of Internet users' browsing behavior, 40 million Americans visited online dating sites in 2003, generating \$214 million in revenues, making online dating the most important subscription-based business on the Internet."[^01_intro_11]

 ## Defining Online Courtship/Dating: